 For updated information please call:

 Sportsman Cove Fish Camp 352-591-1435

 The fisheries in Orange Lake are still recovering from the extended low water conditions that caused fish kills and drastically altered the habitat.
-Although the water level is at its highest point since 2006, much of the habitat in the lake has shifted to expansive areas of floating vegetation mats that has made access, navigation, and fishing difficult.
+Although the lake is now full of water, much of the habitat has shifted to expansive areas of floating vegetation mats that has made access, navigation, and fishing difficult.
 Some of these floating mats, or tussocks, can be quite large which can potentially block passage through trails and access to boat ramps, so anglers should be mindful of shifting floating islands while on the lake, particularly during windy days.
 Management strategies to restore access, improve fish populations, and improve fish habitat are underway.
-FWC biologists have already stocked over 100,000 largemouth bass fingerlings in an effort to jump-start the fishery and rebuild the population faster than it would normally build with natural reproduction alone.
-With fast growth rates, these bass may be catchable as early as next year.
+FWC stocked over 100,000 largemouth bass fingerlings last year in an effort to jump-start the fishery, with more to be potentially stocked again this year.
 In addition, floating vegetation mats at Marjorie Keenan Rawlings and Mikes Fish Camp are routinely being monitored and shredded to maintain at least one access point open on each side of the lake while a formal vegetation management plan is being developed.
 In the interim, FWC is holding regular meetings to seek stakeholder input on future lake habitat management strategies.
 For those interested, please visit www.Orangecreekbasin.wordpress.com for future meeting updates and progress.